yuruwang26/ELAP-seq-v4/DKC1-KD/README.md

 ```

 ## 4. Acquire information of read coverage for known candidate sites identified in HEK293T cells
-Categorize candidate modification sites identified in HEK293T cells according to the mapped strands (strand reversal due to applying results from R2-only mapping to the analysis using merged-read mapping)
+### Categorize candidate modification sites identified in HEK293T cells according to the mapped strands
+Reverse the strand identity due to applying results from R2-only reads to the analysis using merged-reads.
+Save resulting files as ELAP-HEK-pos.bed and ELAP-HEK-neg.bed, which contain the information of chromosome number, start position, end position and strand.

+### Acquire information of read coverage using DKC1-arrest.sh
 ```bash
 bash DKC1-arrest.sh HEK-sictrl-input-IV-rep1.bam HEK-sictrl-IP-IV-rep1.bam ELAP-HEK-pos.bed sictrl-rep1-pos.out
 bash DKC1-arrest.sh HEK-sictrl-input-IV-rep1.bam HEK-sictrl-IP-IV-rep1.bam ELAP-HEK-neg.bed sictrl-rep1-neg.out